GIX Innovation Competition

 Cody Birkland, Amy Swanson, and Lloyd V. Dees of Team Ultropia were awarded first place in the 2022 GIX Innovation for their work on a low-energy laundry technology.
 Their prototype uses ultrasonic energy to clean and dry clothing, significantly reducing energy consumption and making washer-dryer technology more broadly accessible.

 “I’m very impressed with the quality of the presentations,” said Adam Loving of Pioneer Square Labs.
 “I love the focus and the arc that they’re following from problem to solution.”
+Team Ultropia has since gone on to win the WSU Business Plan Competition and MIT Climate & Energy Prize.

 - You may compete in the competition virtually

 - Teams may have 2-5 members.
-To be eligible to compete, participants must 1) be a current undergraduate student or 2) have graduated from an undergraduate degree-granting institution
+To be eligible to compete, participants must 1) be a current undergraduate student or 2) have graduated from an undergraduate degree-granting institution within the last two years.

 - Teams will be judged by an international team of experts from academia and industry